alexnathanson/solar-protocol/installation-bookworm.md

 ### Network Configuration & Server Setup
 Open and forward these ports:
-80 -> 80 (This is to catch external traffic coming in on port 80.
+* 80 -> 80 (This is to catch external traffic coming in on port 80.
 It could probably forward to the internal port 80 just fine too)
-8080 -> 80 (Alt-HTTP...
+* 8080 -> 80 (Alt-HTTP...
 Many residential networks have internal loopback prohibitions on port 80.)
-443 -> 443 (For HTTPS)
+* 443 -> 443 (For HTTPS)
-8443 -> 443 (Alt-HTTP...
+* 8443 -> 443 (Alt-HTTP...
 Many residential networks have internal loopback prohibitions on port 443.)
-2222 -> 22 (For SSH)
+* 2222 -> 22 (For SSH)

 It is strongly recommended to do this only after key-based authentication has been enabled and password authentication has be disabled.

-Install Apache `sudo apt-get install apache2 -y` (https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/2)
+Install Apache `sudo apt-get install apache2 -y`

-Install PHP `sudo apt-get install php -y` (https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/3)
+Install PHP `sudo apt-get install php -y`

 #### Configure Apache server
-Change Apache default directory to the frontend directory (src: https://julienrenaux.fr/2015/04/06/changing-apache2-document-root-in-ubuntu-14-x/)
+Change Apache default directory to the frontend directory and set permissions
 * `sudo nano /etc/apache2/sites-available/000-default.conf`
 	* change `<VirtualHost *:80>` to `<VirtualHost *:80 *:8080>`
 	* change `DocumentRoot /var/www/html` to `DocumentRoot /home/pi/solar-protocol/frontend`